trmchale1/hacking/nmap-journal/Connect Scan.md

 Nmap done: 1 IP address (1 host up) scanned in 0.05 seconds
 ```

+As a response, we receive an `ICMP` reply with `type 3` and `error code 3`, which indicates that the desired host is unreachable.
+Nevertheless, if we know that the host is alive, we can strongly assume that the firewall on this port is rejecting the packets, and we will have to take a closer look at this port later.

+## Discovering Open UDP Ports

+Some system administrators sometimes forget to filter the UDP ports in addition to the TCP ones.
+Since `UDP` is a `stateless protocol` and does not require a three-way handshake like TCP.
+We do not receive any acknowledgment.
+Consequently, the timeout is much longer, making the whole `UDP scan` (`-sU`) much slower than the `TCP scan` (`-sS`).

+Let's look at an example of what a UDP scan (`-sU`) can look like and what results it gives us.

 Some system administrators sometimes forget to filter the UDP ports in addition to the TCP ones.
 Since `UDP` is a `stateless protocol` and does not require a three-way handshake like TCP.
 We do not receive any acknowledgment.
 Consequently, the timeout is much longer, making the whole `UDP scan` (`-sU`) much slower than the `TCP scan` (`-sS`).

 Let's look at an example of what a UDP scan (`-sU`) can look like and what results it gives us.

 #### UDP Port Scan